flot/flot/API.md

 }
 ```

+To prevent a series from showing up in the legend, simply have the function
+return null.

 "noColumns" is the number of columns to divide the legend table into.
 "position" specifies the overall placement of the legend within the
 plot (top-right, top-left, etc.) and margin the distance to the plot